SSBUTrainingGrounds/Tabuu-3.0/README.md

 - Player Profiles for Smash Ultimate
 - Special User Badges
 - Persistent Reminders
+- Small PvP Games such as Blackjack and more
 - Lots of other useful General User Commands
 - Lots of other not-so-useful General User Commands